-Without reviewing a video of a comedian’s performance (which I do not do for free), there’s no way for me to know:
+Without reviewing a video of a comedian’s performance (which I do not do for free usually), there is no way for me to know:

 Talent level.
-While everyone who takes a stab at stand-up comedy believes they have massive comedy just waiting to be “discovered”, the truth of the matter is that there are a number of folks who have little to no real comedy talent.
+While everyone who takes a shot at stand-up comedy believes they have massive comedy talent just waiting to be “discovered”, the truth of the matter is that there are some folks who have little to no real comedy talent.

 It’s really no different than the American Idol tryouts where people think they can sing and get “discovered” when the only discovery to be made is that they can’t really sing a lick.

-The next aspect can hide the comedy talent that a truly funny person possesses, which is.
+Which brings me to the next aspect that can hide the comedy talent that a truly funny person possesses, which is.

-Performance proficiency.
+Performance level.
 Most new comedians use notes on stage which completely masks any comedy talent they may have and pretty much eliminates their chance to get any decent laughs.

 It’s also virtually impossible to evaluate a comedian’s timing when performing if they are using notes on stage to deliver their stand-up comedy material.

 Still other comedians memorize their comedy material and then try to “sell” their jokes to an audience in an unnatural way that doesn’t coincide with their natural expressive comedy traits.